Previous Cars

 2007

 Yale’s first entry into a Formula SAE competition.
 The project was conceived under the supervision of Professor John Morrell, within a senior mechanical design seminar.
-The car, as a first-year entry, was very successful and came in 3rd place overall and also won the electric-only acceleration event at the inaugural Formula SAE Hybrid competition.

 2008